Note: This post has been submitted to the Virtual Conference of Mathematical Flavors. You should submit something, too!

 Let’s consider that from a novice perspective.
 When students are substituting -3/4 into the expression 100 – 2x2, are they thinking, “This is a problem about an expression,” or are they thinking, “Remember to put the -3/4 in parentheses?”
 Since they’re thinking about what they’re supposed to do, these topics feel like they have almost no coherent theme.
 You might argue that (b) does logically follow (a).
 That is, since Ed has already saved $40 and saves another $10/week, students might start thinking, “Aha!
 So Ed’s savings will be 40 more than the product of 10 and the number of weeks.”
 But of course no kid would think that way.
 It’s an expert perspective.

 You might say that at least goals (b), (c) and (d) fit well together as different aspects of the order of operations.
 But this early in Algebra 1, any real-life situations we cover will be modeled by a very simple linear expression, like 40+10x.
 For expressions this simple, the order of operations thinking that students do is basically trivial.
-The difficulty lies elsewhere.
+The difficulty lies elsewhere (in the fact that story problems are always hard for kids to interpret).
 In contrast, the expressions in goals (c) and (d) are advanced order of operations questions involving multiple operations inside and outside square roots, cube roots, absolute values, etc. There is very little overlap in student thinking between the topics.

 Teaching from a functional perspective isn’t always wrong